99designs/gqlgen/docs/content/config.md

 }
 ```

-The builtin directives `goField`, `goModel` and `goTag` are automatically registered to `skip_runtime`.
+The builtin directives `goField`, `goModel`, `goTag` and `goExtraField` are automatically registered to `skip_runtime`.
 Any directives registered as `skip_runtime` will not exposed during introspection and are used during code generation only.

 If you have created a new code generation plugin using a directive which does not require runtime execution, the directive will need to be set to `skip_runtime`.